 By 2010, R. lophanthae larvae or adults could be found on almost every infested cycad plant on Guam, and their predation on scales allowed mature cycads to survive.
 Unfortunately, the C. micronesica population is not recovering because almost all seeds and seedlings are being killed by the cycad aulacaspis scale and other causes (Marler and Terry, 2011).
 Marler et al. (2013) showed that predation by R. lophanthae is significantly lower close to the ground and suggested that this may partially account for failure of the beetle to protect seedling plants.
 Although the causes of reduced scale predation near the ground are unknown, the authors suggested a parasitoid biological control agent may not exhibit the same limitations because a parasitoid much smaller than R. lophanthae would likely be better able to access scale infestations within cracks and crevices on C. micronesica and C. revoluta.
 Unfortunately, a parasitoid would not be able to reach the scales settled on the coralloid roots in the soil.

 According to G. V. Reddy’s Hatch project report (Reddy, 2007-2008), C. fulvus (China strain) was imported from Florida and released at three sites in Guam (by Muni in 2005?).
 Adults of field-collected C. fulvus from Florida were imported on at least two occasions; lab-rearing failed, but several individuals were directly released in the field at Ritidian Point (will check hardcopy records).
-The establishment of feral populations has not been detected.
+The establishment of populations has not been detected.
 In 2013, Arrhenophagus sp. was discovered attacking CAS on Guam (A. Moore, personal observations), and it has since become very common.
-It is assumed that this was a fortuitous introduction.
-However, Reddy’s 2007 Hatch report indicates the import of A. chionaspidis from Florida to Guam, but it is uncertain where in Florida the material was collected since A. chionaspidis was not observed parasitizing cycad aulacaspis scale in the state until 2012.
+It is assumed that this was an accidental or fortuitous introduction.
+However, Reddy’s 2007 Hatch report indicates the importation of A. chionaspidis from Florida to Guam was carried out (right?), but it is uncertain where in Florida the material was collected since A. chionaspidis was not observed parasitizing cycad aulacaspis scale in the state until 2012.
 Checking to see if any of these were released on Guam.

 HOW WELL DID BIOLOGICAL CONTROL WORK?